What is metastatic melanoma?

 Nodal melanoma metastasis

 Nodal metastasis is metastatic melanoma involving the lymph nodes.
 Every site on the body drains initially to one or two nearby lymph node basins.
 The lymph nodes first involved are the regional lymph nodes.
-Usually the involved lymph nodes become enlarged and may be able to be felt.
+Usually, the involved lymph nodes become enlarged and may be be felt as a lump through the skin.

 Haematogenous spread of melanoma